-Goal #1: The Dietetic Internship will prepare interns to become competent entry-level Registered Dietitians.
+Goal #1: The program graduate will be competent for entry-level Registered Dietitian Nutritionist practice.

-- Outcome 1c—93% of program graduates will obtain a position in the dietetics profession within one year after completion of the internship.
+- Objective 1d: 93 percent of program graduates will obtain a position in the dietetics profession within one year after completion of the internship.

-Goal # 2: The Dietetic Internship will promote a spirit of service and continued learning.
+Goal #2: The program graduate will promote the spirit of service and continued learning.

-- Outcome 2a—20% of internship graduates will actively participate in a professional organization within one year.
+- Objective 2a: 20 percent of internship graduates will actively participate in a professional organization within one year from program completion.

-- Outcome 2b—50% of internship graduates who do not already possess an advanced degree will complete Immaculata’s master’s degree program within five years after finishing the Dietetic Internship.
+- Objective 2b: 50 percent of internship graduates who do not already possess an advanced degree, will complete Immaculata’s Master’s Degree program within five years after the dietetic internship program completion.

 The practice component of the internship is designed to respond to changes in the evolving profession of dietetics, to lead students to become translators of the theories and content of nutrition science to the public and other professionals, and to provide students with the opportunity to develop strong, appropriate entry-level dietetic performance skills through 1,200 hours of supervised practice in clinical dietetics, food service management, and community nutrition.
-The Internship begins in late August and can be completed full-time or part-time (three days per week).
+The Internship begins in late August and can only be completed full-time.

 Following the successful completion of the supervised practice portion of the internship, interns will receive verification statements, and their names will be submitted to the Commission on Dietetic Registration (CDR) for eligibility for the R.D. examination.
 The internship and related coursework will provide 24 (out of 39) graduate credits toward the M.S. in Clinical Nutrition.
 Non-internship courses are offered in the evening, online, or in a hybrid format.
 After the internship, you may continue to enroll full- or part-time to complete the master’s program.
 You can also choose to complete it fully online.

-The Dietetic Internship is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 800-877-1600, ext.
+The Dietetic Internship is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, 800-877-1600, ext.
 5400, a specialized accrediting body recognized by the United States Department of Education.

 - Completion or anticipated completion of an ACEND-accredited Didactic Program in Dietetics